whs/django-static-compress/README.md

 If the file is too small, it isn't worth compressing.
 You can change the minimum size in KiB at which file should be compressed, by changing `STATIC_COMPRESS_MIN_SIZE_KB`.

-If you want to create gzip file with stronger compression, replace `'gz'` with `'gz+zop'` in `STATIC_COMPRESS_METHODS`.
-Zopfli compressor will then be used.
-But be aware that it takes longer time and higher CPU usage to do compressing.
-That may not be what you expect on ARM embedded computer.
+By default, _django-static-compress_ use Zopfli to compress to gzip.
+If you want to create gzip file with built-in zlib compressor, replace `'gz'` with `'gz+zlib'` in `STATIC_COMPRESS_METHODS`.
+Notes: Zopfli takes longer time and higher CPU usage to do compressing.
+That may not be what you expect on ARM embedded computer (it can take 97% CPU).

 ## File size reduction